 Is Your Heeler Puppy Biting Excessively?

-If your heeler puppy won't stop biting, rest assured, you are not alone.
+If your heeler puppy won't stop biting, rest assured that you are not alone.
 Due to their ancestry, these puppies have a reputation for being quite a handful in the biting department.

 Teaching a heeler puppy to stop biting requires lots of patience and determination.
 And, considering their high intelligence, you must also out-smart them.
 Fortunately, there are many strategies to use to redirect their behaviors and provide outlets for their natural, instinctive behaviors.